tanglebones/TS/readme.md

 primitive have special properties not enforced by the type system).
 They are typically impure functions using bound dependencies to produce what they return.

-Functions with decoration are typically pure.
+Functions with out decoration are typically pure.
 If not (e.g. bound to a closure context and impure) it should be clear from their usage.

 ## Internal Module Structure & Testability